Computing the k Densest Subgraphs of a Graph: Introduction

-In the most lenient variant, the only requirement is that the subgraphs are distinct (\emph{i.e.} have different vertex sets).
-Thus, in this problem, a solution subgraph may be a subgraph, a supergraph, or have almost the same vertex set as another solution subgraph. \begin{problem}{\kDenseSub} \\
+In this paper we consider a variant of the problem of computing $k$ densest subgraphs of a given graph, where subgraphs in the solution must be distinct (\emph{i.e.} have different vertex sets).
+Thus a solution subgraph may be a subgraph, a supergraph, or have almost the same vertex set as another solution subgraph.
+The objective function is the maximization of the total sum of densities of the solution subgraphs.